kenhkan/morrison/README.md

 IPs, whereas a terminated process has ended execution for good and will never be started again, until the network is initiated again.

-In Vyzzi, by default, a process is always terminated when the internal logic returns with any exit code.
-That is, `terminate` is set to `on-exit`.
+In Vyzzi, by default, a process is always deactivated when the internal logic returns with any exit code.
+That is, `terminate` is set to `never`.

 To implement a component that deactivates rather than terminates upon exiting, set the property `terminate` to `on-error`.
 A process which is set to terminate